Ectopic Pregnancy: Symptoms, Risk Factors, and How to Rule It Out

 Note: If you are pregnant and believe that you are experiencing an ectopic pregnancy, contact your doctor or go to an emergency room right away.

-What is it?
+What is ectopic pregnancy?

 Early on, signs of an ectopic pregnancy* can be similar to those of a normal pregnancy (nausea, tender breasts, etc.).
 But they may also include other symptoms such as light vaginal bleeding, mild cramping, or pelvic pain.
 As the pregnancy progresses, signs of ectopic pregnancy can become more distinct.
 Emergency symptoms to look for at this point may include:

-• Unusual pelvic, abdominal, or back pain, or pelvic pain that is one-sided
+Unusual pelvic, abdominal, or back pain, or pelvic pain that is one-sided

-• Intense weakness, lightheadedness, or fainting (may be an indication of internal bleeding)
+Intense weakness, lightheadedness, or fainting (may be an indication of internal bleeding)

-• Shoulder pain
+Shoulder pain

 *If you are pregnant and experiencing any of the above emergency symptoms, seek professional medical help right away.

-It is possible, however, to discover an ectopic pregnancy even before symptoms occur through an early pregnancy confirmation ultrasound.
+It is possible, however, to discover an ectopic pregnancy before symptoms occur through an early pregnancy confirmation ultrasound.
 If you think you’re pregnant but haven’t had your pregnancy confirmed through an ultrasound yet, Thrive Medical Clinic provides no-cost, confidential pregnancy confirmation ultrasounds.
-You can contact us at (231)-929-3488 or request an ultrasound appointment online by clicking the button below, to see if you’re eligible for a confirmation ultrasound.
+You can contact us at (231)-929-3488 or request an ultrasound appointment online by clicking the button below to see if you’re eligible for a confirmation ultrasound.

 Some things that make you more likely to have an ectopic pregnancy are:

-• Previous ectopic pregnancy: If you've had this type of pregnancy before, you're more likely to have another.
+Previous ectopic pregnancy: If you've had this type of pregnancy before, you're more likely to have another.

-• Inflammation or infection: Sexually transmitted infections, such as gonorrhea or chlamydia, can cause inflammation in the tubes and other nearby organs, and increase your risk of an ectopic pregnancy.
+Inflammation or infection: Sexually transmitted infections, such as gonorrhea or chlamydia, can cause inflammation in the tubes and other nearby organs, and increase your risk of an ectopic pregnancy.

-• Fertility treatments: Some research suggests that women who have in vitro fertilization (IVF) or similar treatments are more likely to have an ectopic pregnancy.
+Fertility treatments: Some research suggests that women who have in vitro fertilization (IVF) or similar treatments are more likely to have an ectopic pregnancy.
 Infertility itself may also raise your risk.

-• Tubal surgery: Surgery to correct a closed or damaged fallopian tube can increase the risk of an ectopic pregnancy.
+Tubal surgery: Surgery to correct a closed or damaged fallopian tube can increase the risk of an ectopic pregnancy.

-• Choice of birth control: The chance of getting pregnant while using an intrauterine device (IUD) is rare.
+Choice of birth control: The chance of getting pregnant while using an intrauterine device (IUD) is rare.
 However, if you do get pregnant with an IUD in place, it's more likely to be ectopic.
 Tubal ligation, a permanent method of birth control commonly known as "having your tubes tied," also raises your risk, if you become pregnant after this procedure.

-• Smoking: Cigarette smoking just before you get pregnant can increase the risk of an ectopic pregnancy.
+Smoking: Cigarette smoking just before you get pregnant can increase the risk of an ectopic pregnancy.
 The more you smoke, the greater the risk.

-One of best ways to rule out a potential ectopic pregnancy is with a pregnancy confirmation ultrasound, which will tell you several important things to help you know for sure what’s going on inside your body.
-The first thing we look for with a confirmation ultrasound is the location of the pregnancy so that we can determine if the pregnancy is implanted in the uterus – where it should be.
-If we see that your pregnancy is safely implanted in the uterus and everything is looking normal at this point, we then look for signs of viability and take measurements that will tell you how far along you are and what your due date would be.
+The first thing we look for with a confirmation ultrasound is the location of the pregnancy so that we can determine if the pregnancy is implanted in the uterine cavity, where it should be.
+If we see that your pregnancy is safely implanted in the uterus and everything is looking normal at this point, we then look for signs of viability and take measurements that will tell you how far along you are.

 Note: In some instances, it may not be possible to rule out an ectopic pregnancy if you are still early in your pregnancy.
 If our sonographer is unable to confirm your pregnancy, a rescan may be scheduled or further instructions will be given to speak with a doctor.

-Confirmation Ultrasound
+Confirmation ultrasound

 Thrive Medical Clinic’s pregnancy confirmation ultrasounds are provided at no cost, with no insurance needed.
 If you think that you might be pregnant but haven’t had an ultrasound yet, reach out to us!
 We’re here as a team of fellow women to provide you with safe, professional, and confidential care.

 “I appreciate how far above and beyond your clinic and staff goes for the people who come here.
-You've provided a safe and educational place for people in need - thank you!”
-Read More Reviews
+You've provided a safe and educational place for people in need - thank you!” – Read More Reviews

 Remember: